LifHoshi/tp/docs/UserGuide.md

 ### Track attendance: `setatt`
 Set attendance for each person

+Format: setatt INDEX att/NUMBER s/NUMBER

 ### Filter by CCA and roles: `filter`
 Filter the current list with CCA and roles

-Format: filter c/CCA r/ROLES
+Format: filter c/CCA r/ROLES or
         filter CCA1, CCA2, ...

-Format: setatt INDEX att/NUMBER s/NUMBER

 --------------------------------------------------------------------------------------------------------------------